bevacqua/grunt-pemcrypt/README.md

 # grunt-pemcrypt

-> Use pemcrypt to automatically encrypt and decrypt JSON configuration files
+> Use pemcrypt to automatically encrypt and decrypt any file

 ## Getting Started
 This plugin requires Grunt `~0.4.1`